nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. User requests to create a Mcdonalds client
 2. JeeqTracker creates and adds a client called McDonalds into JeeqTracker
-3. User requests to add Justin as a Company to Mcdonalds
+3. User requests to add Justin as a Remark to Mcdonalds
-4. JeeqTracker adds Justin and his details into the Mcdonalds as the Company
+4. JeeqTracker adds Justin and his details into the Mcdonalds as the Remark

     Use case ends.